signalfx/splunk-otel-python/docs/troubleshooting.md

 - Depending on the default python version on your system, you might want to use `pip3` and `python3` instead.
-- To be able to run `splk-py-trace` and `splk-py-trace-bootstrap`, the directory pip installs scripts to will have to be on your system's PATH environment variable.
+- To be able to run `splunk-py-trace` and `splunk-py-trace-bootstrap`, the directory pip installs scripts to will have to be on your system's PATH environment variable.
 Generally, this works out of the box when using virtual environments, installing packages system-wide or in container images.
 In some